Your daily midwife consultation

 - Register with Kinderheldin.
 You have 7 days of free access to all services, such as midwife consultations.

-- In your user profile, select how you would like to speak with a midwife beneath the "Consultation" category: via chat or phone.
+- In your user profile, select that you would like to speak with a midwife beneath the "Consultation" category: via chat.

 - One of our midwives will get back to you within 15 minutes and will answer all of your questions.